-- Arashiyama Bamboo Grove – Conveniently located at just ten minutes walking distance from the Saga Arashiyama Station (JR Sagano line), the bamboo grove will take you deep into the wonderland of this magical forest.
-Perfect for a romantic escape or just a quiet walk with you family and friends, where you will find peace and serenity.
+- Arashiyama Bamboo Grove – Conveniently located at just a ten-minute walk distance from the Saga Arashiyama Station (JR Sagano line), the bamboo grove will take you deep into the wonderland of this magical forest.
+Perfect for a romantic escape or just a quiet walk with your family and friends, where you will find peace and serenity.

-- Monkey Park Iwatayama – For nature and animal lovers, this will be your one and only – breathtaking views from the top of the mountain (just a 20min walk up).
-You can freely go around the area, where monkeys live and play.
-It is safe to give them food and watch how mothers and their little ones walk around and study you, just like you are studying them.
+- Monkey Park Iwatayama – A must for nature and animal lovers.
+You can walk freely around this area where monkeys live and play.
+It’s safe to give them food and watch how mothers and their little ones walk around and study you, just like you are studying them.

 - Tenruy-ji temple – a world heritage site, this is one of the most beautiful Zen temples in Kyoto, especially during the cherry blossom season (last week of March – first week of April).
-The gardens are even more gorgeous with the surrounding rising mountains, located to their north.
-A spectacular view, especially when the sun rises.
+The gardens are gorgeous and boast a spectacular view of the surrounding mountains, especially when the sun rises.